valory-xyz/ai-registry-mech/scripts/deployment/README.md

 - `deploy_01_agent_registry.js` will complete step 1.

 NOTE: All the scripts MUST be strictly run in the sequential order from smallest to biggest numbers.
+NOTE: AgentMech MUST NOT be deployed by its own script, as each AgentMech is created via the AgentFactory contract.
+The `test_purposes_only_deploy_04_agent_mech.js` is provided strictly for testing purposes.

 Export network-related API keys defined in `hardhat.config.js` file that correspond to the required network.